Are Sardines Good for You? Benefits and Nutrition Facts - Dr. Axe

 Not only do these nutrients play a central role in everything from heart health to metabolism and cellular function, but they can also prevent nutritional deficiencies and help you feel your absolute best.

-3. Contains Vitamin B12
+3. Contain vitamin B12

 Vitamin B12 is an important water-soluble vitamin that helps maintain nerve function, brain health, blood cell formation, energy levels and more.
 Unfortunately, many people’s diets are lacking in this key vitamin, resulting in a vitamin B12 deficiency.

-4. High in Selenium
+4. High in selenium

 Selenium prevents oxidative damage in the body, fights off disease-causing free radicals, helps regulate metabolism and improves cellular function.
-Selenium is also an important mineral for supporting detoxification since it has the ability to take stress off the digestive and endocrine organs like the liver and thyroid.
+Selenium is also an important mineral for supporting detoxification since it has the ability to take stress off the digestive and endocrine organs, like the liver and thyroid.

 A deficiency in selenium has been linked to thyroid impairment, decreased immune function, hormonal imbalances, reproductive problems, mood disorders and heart disease.

-5. Protect Bone Health
+5. Protect bone health

-Sardines are a great source of many vitamins and minerals that are essential for maintaining a healthy skeletal structure, including calcium, vitamin D and phosphorus.
-Consuming foods rich in calcium can prevent bone mineral loss and help to heal broken bones following injuries.
+Sardines nutrition is a great source of many vitamins and minerals that are essential for maintaining a healthy skeletal structure, including calcium, vitamin D and phosphorus.
 These three key minerals help regulate bone metabolism, a process in which mature bone tissue is removed to allow for the formation of new bone tissue.

 Thanks to their high content of omega-3 fatty acids, some research suggests that foods like sardines could be beneficial in the prevention of mood disorders, such as anxiety and depression.